HPAI-BSC/neural_patterns_abstractions/README.md

 ### First Step

-**Input**: A file with all the names of the images and its correspondent class (notation: imagenet synset).
+**Input**: A file with all the names of the images and its correspondent class ( writed as an imagenet synset).

-step-1/data/imagenet2012_val_synset_codes.txt
+file: step-1/data/imagenet2012_val_synset_codes.txt

-**Output**: The files with the discriminative partition of the classes with at least 1000 images (including hyponims).

-step-1/data/synset/synset_imgs.txt
-step-1/data/synset/no_synset_imgs.txt
+**Output**:The partitions of all the synsets with more than 1000 images.
+For each synset it will create a folder in data, and inside this folder it will write the partition files: step-1/data/synset/synset_imgs.txt step-1/data/synset/no_synset_imgs.txt